raptorf1/address_book_challenge/README.md

 Then, from your Terminal go to the project folder and run `yarn cucumber`.

 During the time we were building the project we saw that cucumber is a bit unreliable at times.
 Although all tests are not passing the code is solid and the files aroung the index.html work as expected.
-[48/50 tests are passing]

 # Built With

 * HTML
 * CSS
-* JAVASCRIPT
+* JavaScript

 # Tested With